Hardwood Flooring & Installation - Revival Flooring

 Red Pine

-Red pine is a softwood material and yields beautiful results that have a classic look.
-It is appreciated for its simple beauty and timelessness.
-In Canada red pine has been used in furniture and flooring for centuries.
+Red pine, a softwood with classic appeal, is cherished for its timeless beauty.
+In Canada, it's been used in furniture and flooring for centuries.

 Cherry